aleen42/PersonalWiki/post/presentational_and_container_components/presentational_and_container_components.md

 ### Footnotes

-> \* In an earlier version of this article I called them “smart” and “dumb” components but this was overly harsh to the presentational components and, most importantly, didn't really explain the difference in their purpose.
+> \* In an earlier version of this article I called them "smart" and "dumb" components but this was overly harsh to the presentational components and, most importantly, didn't really explain the difference in their purpose.
 I enjoy the new terms much better, and I hope that you do too!

 > \*\* In an earlier version of this article I claimed that presentational components should only contain other presentational components.
 I no longer think this is the case.
 Whether a component is a presentational component or a container is its implementation detail.
 You should be able to replace a presentational component with a container without modifying any of the call sites.
 Therefore, both presentational and container components can contain other presentational or container components just fine.